marieke6/JokeBot/README.md

 Here the bot detects the correct sentiment from the user messages.

--## New additions for the individual project components
+## New additions for Individual Project Component
+-
+-